-

 - Enjoy your tea!

-Ju Long Ke Bei Dou is a refined tea with a rich taste and aroma.
-It not only has a pleasant taste, but is also very beneficial for health.
+Ju Long Ke Bei Dou is an exquisite tea with a rich flavor and aroma.
+It not only tastes delicious but also offers numerous health benefits.

 Country